swaroopch/byte-of-python/problem_solving.md

 ## More Refinements

 The fourth version is a satisfactorily working script for most users, but there is always room for improvement.
-For example, you can include a _verbosity_ level for the program where you can specify a `-v` option to make your program become more talkative or a `-q` to make it _quiet_.
+For example, you can include a _verbosity_ level for the zip command by specifying a `-v` option to make your program become more talkative or a `-q` option to make it _quiet_.

 Another possible enhancement would be to allow extra files and directories to be passed to the script at the command line.
 We can get these names from the `sys.argv` list and we can add them to our `source` list using the `extend` method provided by the `list` class.